Organizing a Dialogue Circle

 We invite people of color and mixed-race people to read through the syllabus and see if it feels compelling to you.
 While it is not explicitly written to focus on the internal healing needs of people of color, the two “core books” for this series are key to making this series invitational.
 One core book is Debby Irving’s Waking Up White, in which a white woman speaks primarily to white people, and the second is Howard Thurman’s Jesus and the Disinherited, in which this renowned black theologian speaks primarily to those of all backgrounds who “have their backs up against the wall.”
 Both books can be sources of insight for anybody, but they are especially applicable to a white audience and a people of color audience, respectively, and thus create a spine for the dialogue series that is welcoming to all.

 The Becoming Beloved Community staff team and the Ethnic Missioners of The Episcopal Church offer a host of resources for racial justice and reconciliation work.
 They and the advisors/reviewers of this Study Guide felt that a dialogue series designed primarily for white Episcopalians would be valuable among these resources.
-On a parallel track, a new resource will be available soon from the Office of Black Ministries – a curriculum that contains a series of modules designed to examine internalized oppression and the negative effects of internalized racism as a means of providing healing for Episcopalians of African Descent.
-The modules will be piloted in the Summer of 2019 and then offered regionally beginning in the Winter of 2019.
+On a parallel track, the Office of Black Ministries has a powerful curriculum for Episcopalians of Color.
+There are other important programs offered by the different Ethnic Ministries offices.

 As the team behind the Sacred Ground project, we support dialogue circles of all kinds, as long as there is a deliberate discernment process prior to forming them.
 We celebrate the diversity of uses that we know will emerge.
 And we welcome feedback as this takes shape in your community, as there will invariably be new permutations and improvements to the structure and content that participants will bring forward.
 Some groups may adapt the curriculum into a hybrid: some time spent together as an interracial circle, some time spent apart for affinity groups (please note that this does require strong facilitation skills).
 Feel free to adapt the series to meet your unique community’s call, and please share your fruits, struggles, and questions.